 In academic circles, Juri Lotman and his semiotic school are very well known.
 A number of Juri Lotman's articles and books on Russian cultural history and semiotics have been published in Spanish.

-Jüri Talvet and Ain Kaalep have been given the Order of Isabella the Catholic (Orden de Isabel la Católica).
+Jüri Talvet and Ain Kaalep have been awarded the Order of Isabella the Catholic (Orden de Isabel la Católica).

 Get closer acquainted with Estonia, coming here for a visit, studies, business or investments!